Rutgers Scarlet Knights football: Recognized players

 Running back Ray Rice is a player who has stood out as a major icon in Rutgers Football.
 Recruited out of New Rochelle HS in New York, Rice beat out four other running backs his freshman year to earn a starting spot in 2005.
 He racked up 1,120 yards that season.
 In 2006, Rice finished second in the nation in rushing and was a finalist for the Maxwell Award, given to the best player in the country.
 By 2007, Rutgers University had set up a Heisman campaign for Rice.
-By the end of his career, Ray had amassed 4,926 yards on the ground with 49 career rushing touchdowns and leads the Rutgers record book in almost every rushing category.
-He was second team AP All-American two years in a row ('06-'07).
+By the end of his career, Ray amassed 4,926 yards on the ground with 49 career rushing touchdowns and leads the Rutgers record book in almost every major rushing category.
+He was second team AP All-American two years in a row in 2006 and 2007.

-Wide receiver Kenny Britt, defensive back Devin McCourty were both also Honorable Mentions on the AP All-American team.
+Wide receiver Kenny Britt and defensive back Devin McCourty were both also Honorable Mentions on the AP All-American team.

 Fullback Brian Leonard recruited out of Gouverneur New York HS, Leonard finished his Rutgers' career ranked fourth all-time in rushing yards with 2,775, fourth all-time in rushing touchdowns with 32, sixth all-time in receiving yards with 1,864, first all-time in receptions with 207, and tied for fourth all-time in receiving touchdowns with 13, second all-time in all-purpose yards with 4,639, and first all-time in total combined touchdowns with 45, and first all-time in career points scored with 272 total.
-He played for the Scarlet Knights from 2003 to 2006.
+Leonard played for the Scarlet Knights from 2003 to 2006.